q3769/conottle/README.md

 will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each individual client can have only one single dedicated executor at any given moment.
-The executor is backed by a worker thread pool with maximum size `singleClientMaxConcurrency`.
-Thus, the client's execution concurrency can never go beyond, and will always be throttled at `singleClientMaxConcurrency`.
-The individual executors themselves are then pooled collectively, at a maximum pool size of `concurrentClientMaxTotal`; this throttles the total number of clients that can be serviced in parallel.
+The executor is backed by a worker thread pool with maximum size `maxConcurrencyPerClient`.
+Thus, the client's execution concurrency can never go beyond, and will always be throttled at `maxConcurrencyPerClient`.
+The individual executors themselves are then pooled collectively, at a maximum pool size of `maxTotalClientsInParallel`; this throttles the total number of clients that can be serviced in parallel.

-If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `singleClientMaxConcurrency` multiplied by the `concurrentClientMaxTotal`.
+If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `maxConcurrencyPerClient` multiplied by the `maxTotalClientsInParallel`.